atOliverParkerMorgan/BookHunter-mobile/README.md

 * [Firebase](https://firebase.google.com/) - The backend for user Auth and database
 * [Jsoup](https://jsoup.org//) - The library that the app uses to get the content of a webpage
-* REST-API using the website morganbooks.com
+* REST-API using the website morganbooks.eu

 ## Author